-II.
-Fundamental Skills (12 credits) - These courses provide a foundation of skills for lifelong learning, including writing, mathematics, analytical thinking, problem solving, computer applications, information literacy and basic knowledge of a foreign language.
+These courses provide a foundation of skills for lifelong learning such as writing, mathematics, analytical thinking, problem solving, computer applications, information literacy and basic knowledge of a foreign language.

 - ENGL 1011 - College Writing: Exposition I